-

 Picture of Roger Davies first leg on an incredible Atlantic Adventure whilst on the helm of the Southern Child, a 40ft yacht.
 The picture was take whilst crossing the infamous Bay of Biscay on a 2000miles passage to Las Palmas; to become acquaint to the sea.
 My second ‘big’ mistake.
 Sea sickness is bad enough but I fell awkwardly during a heavy squall and gave my knee a really walloping; causing a swollen lump rise up to the size of an orange, on the inner side of my metal knee.
 I personally attempted to feed most of the fish between the English Channel and all the way across the Bay of Bisque.

-There I was, at the ripe old age of 61 yrs, with 28 yrs of sobriety behind me, standing shoulder to shoulder with my teammate, James Trotman 34 yrs; ready and willing to race, against four determined teams of three extreme adventurers; in probably the World’s Toughest Race – The Polar Race.
-We set off from Resolute Bay, Nunavut (74°43’N and 94°53’W), to walk / ski, dragging all our food and equipment on pulks 648 km / 403 miles to the North Magnetic Pole.
-Insanity?
+There I was, at the ripe old age of 61 yrs, and 28 yrs of sobriety behind me, standing shoulder to shoulder with my teammate, James Trotman 34 yrs; ready and willing to race, our team of two against four determined teams of three, all of them polar adventurers, in the world’s toughest race.
+We set off from Resolute (on Resolute Bay) Nunavut (74°43’N and 94°53’W), Walk/ski 648 km/ 403 miles (350nm), pulling our food and equipment on sleds / pulks bound for the North Magnetic Pole Insanity?
 No, I’ve learned that insanity involves doing the same thing twice and expecting a different result.
-Having never attempted to race across the most desolate terrain…
+Having never attempted to race across the…